If you’re ready to write your first book, or have already begun, free book writing software can help you make the task smoother and more organized.

 It puts together tested techniques from leading novelists.

-It breaks down writing a novel into small tasks so beginners can learn the craft of writing.
+It breaks down writing a novel into small tasks, so beginners can learn the craft of writing.

 The Locations tab allows you to take down details for your locations.

-It includes multiple images to help your inspiration.
+It includes multiple images to help with your inspiration.
 It helps you to consider all of the senses in your descriptions to build an immersive story world.

 In the Characters tab, you can see your characters in an overview.
 Or you can open each one to see all the details.